Stone2025/QiuLabResearchInternship/README.md

 # QiuLabResearchInternship
-This is work I did for Dr. Qiu for Hunter College
+This is a series of Python programs I did for Dr. Qiu representing Hunter College.